MV ‘Fruitful Harvest’ and ‘Fruitful Bough’ – Press Release

 The electrical systems onboard were designed and fitted by R.D.
 Downie who also fabricated the vessels switchboard and control panels for all the pumps and motor starters.
 In addition to this R.D.
 Downie also provided the fire, bilge and gas alarm systems onboard along with the navigation light panel and assisted with the installation of the navigation equipment.

-The high specification navigation package was supplied and fitted onboard by Woodsons of Aberdeen.
+The high specification navigation package was supplied and fitted onboard by Woodsons of Aberdeen, please contact Steven Wood for full details.

 Length overall: 22.75 m